SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 **Phase 1: BGI Summit - Initial data collection and working group**

 We will begin the process at BGI through a survey, mini interviews, and working group.
-This initiates Critical Element #1 - Human’s sharing opinions, AI accumulating ethics and concerns data into a KG. (planning details listed in: BGI Conference Initiation Section) ****
+This initi ? at ,m es Critical Element #1 - Human’s sharing opinions, AI accumulating ethics and concerns data into a KG. (planning details listed in: BGI Conference Initiation Section) ****

 BGI Survey Follow-Up - To be emailed to participants Monday 18th March